TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-connectionissuestopostgres.md

 ## **Recommended steps**

 Persistent connection issues to Azure Databases for PostgreSQL can occur due to incorrect firewall configuration, incorrect connection string and other causes.
+Work through the following checklist to assure you are not hitting a misconfiguration problem:

 * [Set up firewall rules](https://docs.microsoft.com/azure/postgresql/concepts-firewall-rules/) to allow the client IP address
 * Follow [connection recommendations](https://docs.microsoft.com/azure/postgresql/concepts-connection-libraries) on computers that host your client program